 When I bought my vacation property in 2007, my vacation property accounted for about 30% of my net worth.
 At the time, I thought my income would continue to grow to the sky for years to come.
 Too bad that did not happen thanks to the financial crisis.

 Although my income crapped out, the vacation property now accounts for less than 5% of my net worth today.
 I no longer feel the pain of my financial mistake.
 In fact, I now feel excitement because I have two kids who can finally enjoy it!

 Buying A Vacation Property Is Irrational

 For many, buying a vacation property is an emotional decision.
 I bought my vacation property in 2007 because the Resort At Squaw Creek is where I had taken my girlfriend and now wife on our first long-distance vacation in 2001.

-When the Resort condo-converted in 2005, I felt like this was my chance to buy a fantastic memory once I saved up enough money.
+When the Resort condo-converted in 2005, I felt like that was my chance to buy a fantastic memory once I saved up enough money.
 Eventually, I wanted to bring her back to the condo and propose up in the mountains.
 I had strong emotions about buying a vacation property.

 The two bedroom, two bathroom, 1,050 sqft condo was first sold for $820,000 at the end of 2005.
 I then purchased the condo for $710,000 in 2007, which I thought was good value at the time.